amphib24/threat-hunting-windows-log-analysis/post-compromise-investigations/collection-and-exfil/README.md

 # Post-Compromise Collection and Exfiltration Investigation
 ## Scenario
-&nbsp;&nbsp;&nbsp;I am working as SOC Level 1 Analyst for an MSSP.
+&nbsp;&nbsp;&nbsp;I am working as a SOC Level 1 Analyst for an MSSP.
 I have been tasked with investigating post-compromise activity resulting from the execution of a malicious file on a Windows workstation.
 The investigation will be performed utilizing Windows Event Viewer and Sysmon logs to perform an analysis to determine the impact and scope of the incident.
 The malicious file (stealer.exe) was provided in the lab environment.

 ## Potential Indicators of Attack (IOAs)
    -	Execution of suspicious files from user directories